gabidoye/city_of_boston_services-/Readme.md

   3. Determine the impact of the 311 system on 911 Emergency System (more efficient by diverting non-emergency calls that could impede the City's emergency response.)

-The pipeline refreshes data on a monthly basis with 311 request information recieved, extracting the raw data into data lake first for storage, transforming the data and loading into data warehouse(bigQuery) for easier dashboard construction and analytics.

 ## Project high level design
 This project produces a pipeline which: